ckrapu/ckrapu.github.io/_posts/2024-09-28-why-dont-we-just-freeze-the-carbon.md

 feedback loop between biological activity and thawing.

 ## Thermal modeling
-(TL:DR; we can freeze a lot of harvested crops if the interior is exposed during the wintertime)
+**Summary**: we can freeze a lot of biomass if the interior is in thermal contact with the atmosphere during wintertime

 In this section, I discuss the thermal energy budget for a highly